To transfer a base from one account to another, you'll need to create a workspace that is shared with both of the accounts:

 - In the newly-created workspace, click the Share button, and add your other account as an owner or creator of the workspace

 - Move the base that you want to transfer into this new workspace

 - Log in to your other account

-Please be aware that if you downgrade your permission level or remove yourself from the team, you will need to request that someone else on the team raise your permission level or add you back to the team.
+Please be aware that if you downgrade your permission level or remove yourself from the workspace, you will need to request that someone else on the workspace raise your permission level or add you back to the workspace.